Seamus Heaney Walking Tour of Bellaghy

 - Our tour starts at the Turf Man Sculpture at Bellaghy Bawn where you will hear the enchanting tale of how this bend in the road changed Seamus Heaney’s life forever.

-- Next will be to the Wolfe Tone’s Gaelic Athletic Association Club where you get to understand the powerful influence of gaelic games on the life of the community and how the local GAA celebrated Seamus Heaney’s winning of the Nobel Prize for literature.
+- Next will be to the Wolfe Tone’s Gaelic Athletic Association Club where you get to understand the powerful influence of Gaelic games on the life of the community and how the local GAA celebrated Seamus Heaney’s winning of the Nobel Prize for literature.

-- A short walk will take us back to Castle Street where you will learn of the long history of this roadway that dates from 1612 and one of the most tumultous times in Irish history.
+- A short walk will take us back to Castle Street where you will learn of the long history of this roadway that dates from 1612 and one of the most tumultuous times in Irish history.
 You will also hear from Seamus Heaney himself through the poetry where he recalls the cattle market here.

 - Our next stop will be at the sculpture in William Street, the outcome of a Bellaghy Women’s Group project to celebrate the working life of women in the area over the years.
 You’ll also hear the frightful tale of the strange goings-on in the old shirt factory across the way!

 - On arrival at St Mary’s, you will hear the history of this 19th century Roman Catholic Church and how it has played a pivotal role in the long and sometimes troubled history of Bellaghy.
-You can sign the visitors book in Seamus Heaney’s memory here, before making your way to the poet’s final resting place ‘in the elbow to the stone wall and the oak tree’.
+You can sign the visitor’s book in Seamus Heaney’s memory here, before making your way to the poet’s final resting place ‘in the elbow to the stone wall and the oak tree’.

 - After walking back up through Bellaghy, you will hear the history of St Taoide’s Church of Ireland, the Manor House and Police Station